coatl-dev/actions/README.md

 ### pypi-upload

-GitHub action for building and publishing your Python 2 distribution files to PyPI or any other repository using `build` and `twine`.
+GitHub action for building and publishing your Python 2/2 distribution files to PyPI or any other repository using `build` and `twine`.

 **Inputs**:

+- `python-version` (`string`): Python version to use for building your distribution package.
+You may use MAJOR.MINOR or exact version.
+Defaults to `'2.7'`.
+Optional.
 - `username` (`string`): Defaults to `'__token__'`.
 Optional.
 - `password`: (`string`).
 It can be a password or token.
 Required.
 Note: It is recommended to keep your password as secrets.